vipuldhurve/system-design/src/main/java/buildingBlocks/rateLimiter/ReadMe.md

 - <b><i>Bucket refilling:</i></b> The token bucket refills at a fixed rate, adding tokens to the bucket over time.
 The refill rate determines how quickly the bucket replenishes its tokens.
 - <b><i>Rate limit enforcement:</i></b>
   - <u><i>Accept Request:</i></u> If a request arrives and there are sufficient tokens available in the bucket, it is allowed to proceed, and the tokens are consumed.
-  - <u><i>Request Delay or Denial:</i></u> if there are not enough tokens available, the request is either delayed or rejected, depending on the specific implementation.
+  - <u><i>Request Delay or Denial:</i></u> If there are not enough tokens available, the request is either delayed or rejected, depending on the specific implementation.
 <div align="center">
   <img src="https://github.com/vipuldhurve/system-design/blob/main/assets/token-bucket-rate-limiter.jpg" alt="Image" style="display:block; width:80%; height:auto; margin:auto;">
 </div>